LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 *   `State`: The current playback state (`Stopped`, `Playing`, `Paused`).
 *   `IsLooping`: Whether looping is enabled or disabled (`get`, `set`).
+*   `PlaybackSpeed`: Gets or sets the playback speed.
+1.0 is normal speed.
+*   `Volume`: Gets or sets the volume of the sound player (0.0 to 1.0 or higher for gain).
 *   `Time`: The current playback position (in seconds).
 *   `Duration`: The total duration of the audio (in seconds).
 *   `LoopStartSeconds`: Gets the configured loop start point in seconds.